 You can see examples that showcase the function and benefit of the SDK and be directed to additional relevant resources in our Help Center.

 Explore a nontechnical version of the Conversational Web SDK article linked above.

-Once you have navigated to the Inbox, you can select the bot you'd like to pull this information from, then filter your search by date or conversation ID.
-Clicking on the resulting conversations will enable you to see the messages.
+Once you've navigated to the Inbox, select the bot you'd like to pull this information from.
+Then filter your search by date or conversation ID.
+Selecting the resulting conversations allows you to see the user and bot messages.

 In Message Reports, you can get an overview of the written input that the bot has received.

 Message Reports is a legacy feature.
 We recommend using the Message Insights Report for an overview of all user messages that lead to tagged Modules.

 Filters is a tool you can use to create segments with the end users of your chatbot.